OpenHistoricalMap/maplibre-gl-dates/README.md

 Property | Type | Description
 ----|----|----
+`start_date` | String | The date the feature came into existence as a date string.
-`start_decdate` | Number | The date the feature came into existence in decimal year format.
+`start_decdate` | Number | The date the feature came into existence as a decimal year.
+`end_date` | String | The date the feature went out of existence as a date string.
-`end_decdate` | Number | The date the feature went out of existence in decimal year format.
+`end_decdate` | Number | The date the feature went out of existence as a decimal year.

+A date string is a date in `YYYY`, `YYYY-MM`, or `YYYY-MM-DD` format, similar to ISO&nbsp;8601-1 format.
+A decimal year is a floating-point number such that each integer represents midnight on New Year’s Day.
+An implementation of decimal year conversion functions is available [for PL/pgSQL](https://github.com/OpenHistoricalMap/DateFunctions-plpgsql/).

+All properties are optional, but the plugin will only have an effect if one or more of these properties is present in the tileset.
+For performance reasons, if a given feature has a `start_decdate` or `end_decdate` property, this plugin prefers it over the `start_date` or `end_date` property.

-Decimal year format is defined as a floating-point number in the proleptic Gregorian calendar, such that each integer represents midnight on New Year’s Day.
-As there is no Year Zero, the value 1.0 falls on New Year’s Day of 1&nbsp;CE, the value 0.0 falls on 1&nbsp;BCE, the value -1.0 falls on 2&nbsp;BCE, etc. An implementation of decimal year conversion functions is available [for PL/pgSQL ](https://github.com/OpenHistoricalMap/DateFunctions-plpgsql/).
+Regardless of the data type, all dates are interpreted according to the proleptic Gregorian calendar.
+As there is no Year Zero, the value 1.0 falls on New Year’s Day of 1&nbsp;CE, the value 0.0 falls on 1&nbsp;BCE, the value -1.0 falls on 2&nbsp;BCE, etc.

 ## Installation